AvishkaVishwa/ESP32_C3_with_MAX7219_Diaplay_Driver/README.md

 # ⏰ ESP32‑Powered Smart Clock

-> Elegant Wi‑Fi digital clock with MAX7219 6‑digit display, buzzer alarm, and full web control.
+> Elegant Wi‑Fi digital clock with MAX7219 4‑digit display, buzzer alarm, and full web control.

-This project is a Wi-Fi-enabled digital clock built around an ESP32 module that drives a four-digit MAX7219 7-segment display to show real-time hours, minutes, and seconds.
+>This project is a Wi-Fi-enabled digital clock built around an ESP32 module that drives a four-digit MAX7219 7-segment display to show real-time hours, minutes, and seconds.
 A responsive web interface served by the microcontroller lets you set the time, alarms, countdowns, timezone, and home-network credentials, while a buzzer and physical button provide audible alerts and quick dismissal.
 Running in dual AP/STA mode, the clock creates its own setup hotspot, reconnects to your home Wi-Fi for hourly SNTP synchronization, and stores all settings in NVS for stand-alone, always-accurate operation.
-I did this project to Improve my skills and knowledge in PCB designing and IOT developments.
+>I did this project to Improve my skills and knowledge in PCB designing and IOT developments.

 <p align="center">
   <img src="/assest/final.jpg" width="620" alt="Clock demo"/>